 c) Provincial Nominee Program: In the case of PNP applicants who will not receive their permanent residency prior to the expiry of their current work permit, they should contact the PNP office directly to arrange for a letter from the PNP office to be used for renewal the work permit (skip to step 6).

-4. Faculty Relations (UBCV)/Human Resources (UBCO) sends the LMO renewal request to Service Canada.
+4. For renewals under an LMIA, Faculty Relations (UBCV)/Human Resources (UBCO) sends the LMIA request to Service Canada.
 Note that it can take several weeks for Service Canada to process the request.

-5. Service Canada will issue a Labour Market Opinion; if the application is successful Faculty Relations will email the LMO to the faculty member as soon as it is received.
+5. For renewals under an LMIA, Service Canada will issue a Labour Market Impact Assessment; if the application is successful Faculty Relations will email the LMIA to the faculty member as soon as it is received.

-6. Upon receipt of the necessary document/instructions from Faculty Relations/Human Resources the faculty member completes a request to extend their work permit and submits the application to the (CIC) office along with the other documents required by CIC.
-The faculty member must pay the processing fee (currently $150) prior to submitting their application.
-CIC processing times vary during the year and individuals are advised to check the CIC website for information on processing times.
+6. Upon receipt of the necessary document/instructions from Faculty Relations/Human Resources (or Academic Unit in the case of Fellows and Visitors) the faculty member completes a request to extend their work permit and submits the application to the (IRCC) office along with the other documents required by IRCC.
+The faculty member must pay the processing fee (currently $155) prior to submitting their application.
+IRCC processing times vary during the year and individuals are advised to check the IRCC website for information on processing times.
 Please note that the application must be submitted prior to the expiry date of the current work permit; preferably far enough in advance to ensure that the new work permit is received around the expiry date of the current work permit.

 Those faculty members who also require a temporary resident visa (TRV) should be aware that should they leave Canada they will need to apply for a another TRV.
 The application for the TRV is made from outside of Canada.

 If applicable, a request to renew an accompanying spouse and/or child’s work or study permit or temporary resident status is made at the same time and on the same application form as the faculty member.